dweekly/docs/includes/ingredients/deep-linked-ads/create-ad-link.md

     ![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/create-link-completed.png)

-!!! tip "Server to server tracking links"
+#### Server to Server Ad Links

 If you have a server to server integration you must provide specific requirements for attribution.
 Make sure to append the following mandatory key-values into tracking ad links to ensure they are not rejected or blocked:

 - **Server to Server Parameter**: Add `%24s2s=true` at the end of your link, so we know it's a server to server link

 - **Device ID Macro Value**: Add `%24idfa` for iOS devices OR `%24aaid` for Android devices.

 - **IP Header info (x-ip-override)**: Pass IP Header to override the IP information on click. e.g. `x-ip-override: {IP ADDRESS}`